al3ks1s/SilkenSisters/README.md

 2. Run the game once to generate the necessary files
 3. Download and install the mod FSMUtils into the BepinEx/plugins folder
 4. Download and install this mod into the BepinEx/plugins folder

+## Changelog

+- 0.1.2 - Disabled saving in the memory, fixed lace diving only on the left